vlazar-/sis-pst/README.md

 SIS2014/2015@FOI

 TASK:
-Create a software for reading emails from PST file, analyzes it's data (from, to, cc, bcc, subject and content).
+Create a software for reading emails from PST file, analyses it's data (from, to, cc, bcc, subject and content).
 There is requirement for full-text search in emails.
 UI allows search for each email by it's content, from, to, subject...
 Show emails for given period of time and count them for each person.
-Main goal is to graphicaly show connection between senders and recievers inside PST file.
+Main goal is to graphically show connection between senders and receivers inside PST file.
 Project is still in the development phase.

-How to use applcation:
+How to use application:
 --------------
 1. After application has started, choose PST file.
 2. Press "Launch" button
-3. After PST file is analyzed (can take up to a few minutes depending on file size), open web browser with address: http://localhost:4567/
+3. After PST file is analysed (can take up to a few minutes depending on file size), open web browser with address: http://localhost:4567/

-Used techologies:
+Used technologies:
 --------------
 - Intellij IDEA 14.0.1 (IDE)
 - Maven